 - Explore CSUN Bachelor's Degree Programs.

-- Review the Pre-Admission Disclosure for Academic Programs Leading to Licensure or Credentialing.
+- Before applying, please read the Disclosure for Academic Programs Leading to Licensure or Credentialing.

 You will be considered for admission to CSUN if you meet the following requirements: